Information about deaths that are sudden, unexpected, violent or unnatural and those that occur in legal custody.

 The coroner or jury may also make a brief 'narrative' conclusion to provide more detail about facts surrounding the death and explain the reasons for the decision.

 The coroner will send a form to the registrar after the inquest is complete.
 The registrar will then register the death based on the coroner's findings.
-You do not needing to visit our office for this to occur.
+You do not need to visit our office for this to occur.
 However, you will need to contact the register office if you need copies of the death certificate.
+Copy certificates can be ordered four to five days after the inquest.

 Frequently asked questions